CDRT/docs/dash/dash_top.md

 ### Boot to Text Image

-See [Boot to Text Image]()section above.
+See [Boot to Text Image](#boot-to-text-image)section above.
 The steps are identical in AMD Management Console and AMPS.

 ### Boot to BIOS (KVM Profile)

-See [Boot to BIOS [KVM Profile]]() section above.
+See [Boot to BIOS [KVM Profile]](#boot-to-bios-[kvm-profile]) section above.
 The steps are identical in AMD Management Console and AMPS.

 ### KVM Redirection

-See [KVM Redirection]() section above_._ The steps are identical in AMD Management Console and AMPS.
+See [KVM Redirection](#kvm-redirection) section above.
+The steps are identical in AMD Management Console and AMPS.

 ### Inventory